Granville Mall, Vancouver

 The Granville Mall is a transit mall and pedestrian zone in Vancouver, British Columbia, Canada.
 It comprises the section of Granville Street in Downtown Vancouver between Hastings and Smithe Streets.
-Most routes that service the mall are primarily trolleybuses operated by TransLink.
-In addition to bus service, the Granville Mall can be accessed by SkyTrain from either Granville and Vancouver City Centre stations of the Expo and Canada lines, respectively.
+Most routes that service the mall are primarily trolley buses operated by TransLink.
+In addition to bus service, the Granville Mall can be accessed by SkyTrain from either Granville and Vancouver City Centre stations of the Expo and Canada Lines, respectively.